Aaron Rodgers: 2010: Super Bowl XLV season

 In 2010, Rodgers led the Packers to a 2–0 start, but then lost three of their next four games, including back-to-back overtime losses.
 The two overtime defeats brought Rodgers' record in overtime games to 0–5.

 At midseason, Rodgers had already thrown nine interceptions compared to only throwing seven all of the previous season, and was 16th in the league with an 85.3 passer rating.
 Over the remainder of the regular season, however, his play improved as he threw 16 touchdowns to only two interceptions, completed 71.4% of his passes, and had a passer rating of 122.0.

 In Week 13, in a 34–16 victory over the San Francisco 49ers, Rodgers had 298 passing yards and three touchdowns to earn his first career NFC Offensive Player of the Week honor.
 In Week 14, he sustained his second concussion of the season.
 Backup Matt Flynn was put into the game as Rodgers' replacement.
-The Packers lost the game 7–3 to the Detroit Lions.
-Against the New England Patriots, Rodgers missed the next week's regular season start, ending his streak of consecutive starts at 45, which is tied for the second longest in team history.
+The Packers lost the game 7–3 to the Lions.
+Against the Patriots, Rodgers missed the next week's regular season start, ending his streak of consecutive starts at 45, which is tied for the second longest in team history.

 After their road loss to the Patriots, the Packers found themselves at 8–6 and had to win their final two regular season games to qualify for the playoffs.
 Rodgers turned around the team's performance; they won their final two regular season games, one of them against the New York Giants, where Rodgers completed 25 of 37 passes for 404 yards, with four touchdown passes, and with a passer rating of 139.9.
 It was his first regular season 400-yard passing game.
 For his effort against the Giants, he earned his second NFC Offensive Player of the Week honor for the 2010 season.
-In the next game, they defeated the Chicago Bears by a score of 10–3 in the regular season finale.
+In the next game, they defeated the Bears by a score of 10–3 in the regular season finale.